hashicorp/terraform-provider-aws/website/docs/r/iot_topic_rule.html.markdown

 The `step_functions` object takes the following arguments:

-* `execution_name_prefix` - (Optional) The prefix used to generate, along with a UUID, the unique state machine name.
+* `execution_name_prefix` - (Optional) The prefix used to generate, along with a UUID, the unique state machine execution name.
 * `state_machine_name` - (Required) The name of the Step Functions state machine whose execution will be started.
 * `role_arn` - (Required) The ARN of the IAM role that grants access to start execution of the state machine.